simonprickett/node-red-redis-hotel-jobs/README.md

 If you're using the LED arcade button on the Raspberry Pi, you'll need to use two pairs of arcade button quick wires to connect it to the GPIO pins.

-Using the GPIO diagram on [pinout.xyz](https://pinout.xyz/), attach wires as follows:
+Using the GPIO diagram on [pinout.xyz](https://pinout.xyz/), attach wires as follows (use the Broadcom numbering scheme - the big numbers with "GPIO" next to them on the pinout.xyz diagram):

 * TODO